 Is your window or through-the-wall air conditioner* ready?

-1. Check for insect/animal nests.
+1. Check for insect/animal nests in the AC.

 If you’ve left your air conditioner uncovered in your window or wall over the winter, you’ll need to check for wasp and bees’ nests inside of the unit.
 They love to nest there.